Skip to main content

 Implementation and Time-to-Value

-Lightweight rollout (1-2 weeks).
-Notion, Slab, Atlas, Obsidian.
-Self-serve admin, no required services engagement.
-Most teams have a working KB within five working days.
+Lightweight rollout takes 1-2 weeks for Notion, Slab, and Atlas.
+Self-serve admin and no required services engagement mean most teams have a working KB within five working days.

-Medium rollout (4-8 weeks).
-Confluence, Guru, Document360.
+Medium rollout takes 4-8 weeks for Confluence, Guru, Document360, and SharePoint.
 Migration from existing wikis, taxonomy design, and SSO/SCIM hookup take a quarter to feel finished.

-Heavy rollout (3-6 months).
-Bloomfire, on-prem Confluence, custom-graph KM platforms.
-Required services engagement, video-content ingest, multi-system migration.
+Heavy rollout takes 3-6 months for Bloomfire, on-prem Confluence, and custom-graph KM platforms.
+Required services engagement, video-content ingest, and multi-system migration drive the timeline.

 Final Take

 KM software is buyer-type-specific.
-Atlas for AI-grounded synthesis.
-Notion for general workspace.
-Confluence for engineering.
-Obsidian for open-source.
-Guru for sales/support.
-Slab for lightweight teams.
-Document360 for help centers.
-Bloomfire for video.
-Pick by audience, not by feature list, the audience determines whether the tool will get used after rollout.
+Atlas fits AI-grounded synthesis.
+Notion fits general workspace needs.
+Confluence fits engineering.
+SharePoint fits Microsoft 365 enterprises.
+Guru fits sales/support.
+Slab fits lightweight teams.
+Document360 fits help centers.
+Bloomfire fits video.
+Pick by audience, not by feature list, because the audience determines whether the tool will get used after rollout.

 Frequently Asked Questions

 Atlas (Pro $20/month) leads for AI-grounded individual and small-team KM, mind-map synthesis with source-cited Q&A across notes, PDFs, and research.
 Notion ($10/month) is the most-recommended general workspace KM.
 Confluence ($6.05/user/month) is the enterprise standard for engineering teams.
-Obsidian (free, Catalyst $25 one-time) is the open-source pick.
+SharePoint ($5/user/month) is the Microsoft 365 enterprise pick.
 Guru ($10/user/month) wins for sales/support knowledge.
 Slab ($6.67/user/month) is the lightweight team KM choice.

 Further Reading